 - Half cup Epsom salts

-Recipe 4: Mild EO Formula for Baby’s Runny Nose
+Recipe 4: Mild Formula for Baby’s Runny Nose

 - 1 tbsp extra virgin olive oil